-The addition to goodwill of \$1,078 in Europe for the thirteen weeks ended April 3, 2004 represents the amount paid to the seller for the first year's achievement of the earn-out related to the Company's acquisition of an IT distributor in Belgium in 2002.
+The addition to goodwill of \$1,078 in Europe during the first quarter of 2004 represents the amount paid to the seller for the first year's achievement of the earn-out related to the Company's acquisition of an IT distributor in Belgium in 2002.
 The second year's achievement of \$1,532 was recorded during the fourth quarter of 2004.
-This cash payment is an addition to the initial purchase price required by the purchase agreement, which requires the Company to pay the seller up to Euro 1.13 million for each of the next three years after 2002 based on an earn-out formula.
+These cash payments are an addition to the initial purchase price required by the purchase agreement, which requires the Company to pay the seller up to Euro 1.13 million for each of the next three years after 2002 based on an earn-out formula.

-Note 5 - Reorganization, Integration and Other Major-Program Costs
+Note 5 - Reorganization, Integration and Major-Program Costs

-In April 2005, the Company announced an outsourcing and optimization plan that will improve operating efficiencies and realign and consolidate certain business functions within its North American region.
-A key component of the plan is an outsourcing agreement that will move transaction-oriented service and support functions - including certain North America positions in finance and shared services, customer service, vendor management and certain U.S. positions in technical support and inside sales (excluding field sales and management positions) - to a leading global business process outsource provider.
-The Company expects the outsourcing to be substantially complete by the end of 2005.
-In addition, the Company will restructure and consolidate other job functions within the North American region.
-The Company expects savings generated by the optimization plan to be approximately \$10,000 in 2005, starting in the second quarter, ramping up to an annualized savings of \$25,000 by the first quarter of 2006.
-Actual operating expenses for the 2004 fiscal year serve as the baseline for the savings estimate.
-Total costs of the actions, or other major-program costs, are estimated at approximately \$26,000 (approximately \$18,000 net of tax) of which approximately \$5,469 (\$441 of reorganization costs and \$5,028 of other major-program costs consisting primarily of consulting expenses) was incurred in the first quarter of 2005 with substantially all of the remainder to be incurred by the end of 2005.
-Costs recorded in each quarter may vary depending on the timing of certain actions.
-The Company expects that all the costs will be charged to operating expenses and will include reorganization costs and other major-program costs charged to selling, general, and administrative expenses, or SG&A expenses, consisting of consulting, retention, relocation and other transition costs associated with these actions.
+In April 2005, the Company announced an outsourcing and optimization plan that is expected to improve operating efficiencies within its North American region.
+A key component of the plan is an outsourcing arrangement that moves transaction-oriented service and support functions - including certain North America positions in finance and shared services, customer service, vendor management and certain U.S. positions in technical support and inside sales (excluding field sales and management positions) - to a leading global business process outsource provider.
+The Company expects the outsourcing transition to be substantially complete by the end of 2005.
+As part of the plan, the Company has also restructured and consolidated other job functions within the North American region.
+The Company expects savings generated by the optimization plan to be approximately \$10,000 in 2005, starting in the second quarter and ramping up to an annualized savings of \$25,000 by the end of the first quarter of 2006.
+Total costs of the actions, or major-program costs, are estimated at approximately \$26,000, of which approximately \$4,717 (\$709 of reorganization costs primarily for workforce reductions and \$4,008 of other major-program costs charged to selling, general and administrative expenses, or SG&A expenses, as described under the discussion of integration and major-program costs) and \$21,001 (\$6,319 of reorganization costs, primarily workforce reduction and \$14,682 of other major-program costs) were incurred in the thirteen and thirty-nine weeks ended October 1, 2005, respectively, with the remainder expected to be incurred by the fourth quarter of 2005.